Employees

 The pay for these annual holidays is calculated at the rate of your for the 12 months preceding the end of the last pay period before the annual holidays are taken.
 There is no comparison to your .
 This can result in you receiving less than you would normally do for your annual holiday pay when you return.

-The payment rate for your holidays will increase gradually over the following 12 months, after which time your holidays will again be paid at their full value.
+The payment rate for your holidays will increase gradually and over time your holidays will again be paid at their full value.

 Annual holiday pay